Barnes railway station: Platforms

 Platforms 1 & 2 are swapped on Sundays.
 On the London side of the station, there are four tracks; one pair turns off along the Loop Line here.

 There are 2 ticket machines by Platform 1.
 The platforms are accessible by a public footbridge, which connect to the bus stops, Station Road and a path to Roehampton.
 There are station facilities on the central island, however, these are not often open.

 Services

+All services at Barnes are operated by South Western Railway.

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour is: